youtube-video-thumbnail

 • Cargo Area Tank Rack

-Today, Mommens Heating and Cooling has several KUV vans in its fleet and primarily relies on them, but the company uses trucks equipped with a Knapheide service body and KUVcc enclosed service body as well.
+Today, Mommens Heating and Cooling has several KUV vans in its fleet and primarily relies on them, but the company uses a Knapheide service body, KUVcc enclosed service body and KUV body turned trailer as well.

 Image Gallery